All Episodes

 I heard you make this comment.

-Okay, well then you heard me retract it.
+Okay, well, then you heard me retract it.

-I did not I read the retraction.
+I read the retraction.

-Well, we're the retraction occurred within minutes.
+Well, the retraction occurred within minutes.

 Where did you read the retraction?